Top

 Half of our farm is fertile Skagit Valley lowland fields in the 100 year floodplain, ideal for growing crops that prefer this cooler microclimate and nightly dew waterings like carrots, peas, and corn, but never a tomato!
 The other half of the farm is a southern exposed hillside with multiple terraces and greenhouses that naturally retain warmth and allow us a dependable month or two of season extension beyond our lowland fields.
 We also challenge ourselves to grow crops that normally want more heat like lemongrass, seasoning peppers, and searing hot peppers :).

-In 2020-21, we scaled back farm operations to dedicate more time to family and to expand the quality and bounty to ensure productive seasons well into the future.
+In the past several years, we scaled back farm operations to dedicate more time to family and to expand the quality and bounty to ensure productive seasons well into the future.

 We thank you for your support and time spent reading about our farm, and we look forward to meeting you at one of our local co-ops, a community event, or throughout the region as we plant seeds in our common ground for the greater good!